Budibase/website/content/it/templates/open-source-it-asset-management-software/index.md

 * Total customization.
 * Built-in JavaScript editor.

-With Budibase, you can build fully custom IT asset management software, in minutes.
+With Budibase, you can achieve the benefits of IT asset management tools in a fully custom solution, with minimal development time.

 ### Our open-source, low-code platform